cuemacro/teaching/README.md

 # Coding log

+* 30 May 2020
+    * Added pyLDAvis to Anaconda installation files
 * 27 May 2020
     * Updated Anaconda installation files (speeded up, removed modin)
 * 27 May 2020